getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 There is an option in the `user/config/system.yaml` file that sets the location of the __home page__, in other words, where Grav points to when you reference the root of your site: `http://yoursite.com`.

-If you examine this configuration file in your install, you will see that it already points to the alias for `/home`.
+If you examine line 31 of this configuration file in your install, you will see that it already points to the alias for `/home`.
 We can leave it like this in this example.

 ## Page Editing